anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

-Both of these stereotypes can be used to support very broad storage needs from: machine boot (via iSCSI), providing storage to the Cloud Platform Control and Management Planes, Platform Native (viz., Hypervisor Attached and Container Persistence storage, as defined in section `Storage for Tenant Consumption`__") and Application/VNF/CNF managed network storage.
+Both of these stereotypes can be used to support very broad storage needs from: machine boot (via iSCSI), providing storage to the Cloud Platform Control and Management Planes, Platform Native (viz., Hypervisor Attached and Container Persistence storage, as defined in section :ref:`chapters/chapter03/Storage for Tenant Consumption`") and Application/VNF/CNF managed network storage.
 To provide this requires connectivity within the Cloud Infrastructure Underlay and Tenant Overlay networks.

 Successful management of Cloud Infrastructure requires high levels of automation, including the ability to rapidly stand up new storage and hosting infrastructure.
 This Cloud Infrastructure boot-strapping process is managed through